developeranaz/qbittorrent-to-rclone-heroku/README.md

 * Log in to Heroku in any browser
 * Click on the Rapid deployment button [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?template=https://github.com/dev-extended/developeranaz-780636CE89D20522271DF0805C35D433EF827019F263D4A875FFC762D8F4F039) and deploy app
 ### Step 2 (setting Config Vars)
+* Go to deployed application in heroku
+* Switch to application settings.
+* Scroll down to see `config vars` > click `Reveal Config Vars`.

 #### CONFIG_FILE_IN_URL

 * Generate rclone.conf file from any terminal or cmd or termux or by using RCX android.